cse130-assignments/arith/README.md

 ```

   that describe the possible configuration of
-  children of each internal node, together with an Ocaml
+  children of each internal node, together with a Haskell
   expression that generates a *value* that is used to
   decorate the node.
 This value is computed from the
   values decorating the respective children.